Once you're pregnant, early and regular prenatal care is important to keep yourself and your developing infant healthy.

 Your health care provider can be a source of help if you find it hard to quit smoking or drinking on your own.
 You can also visit http://smokefree.gov/ for plans and information about quitting smoking.
 The Rethinking Drinking website provides resources and information related to quitting alcohol use.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) offers a services locator through its website at https://findtreatment.samhsa.gov/locator/home.
 SAMHSA also has a confidential hotline through which people can find assistance: 1-800-662-HELP (4357).

-As many as one-half of women take four or more medications during pregnancy.12 The majority of medications have not been specifically studied for use in pregnancy.
+According to the CDC, most women take at least one medication during pregnancy.12 The majority of medications have not been specifically studied for use in pregnancy.
 Talk to your health care provider about over-the-counter and prescription medications and herbal and vitamin supplements.
 Certain medications to treat acne and epilepsy and some dietary or herbal supplements can harm the fetus during pregnancy.

 Taking prescription pain medications, specifically opioids, during pregnancy can pose serious risks to the fetus.
 Taking these medications during pregnancy doubles or even triples the risk for stillbirth.9 If taken regularly during pregnancy, the baby may go through withdrawal after birth, a situation called neonatal abstinence syndrome (NAS).
 Babies with NAS face a variety of symptoms and problems, some of them severe.13 The best way to protect your baby from these problems is to stop taking these medications during pregnancy.